tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 Currently 3 scanners are implemented.
 1. ScannerCrypto is a simple scanner which list the Crypto Asset.
-2. ScannerAboveVolume make use of SnapShot to filter asset between the given Close price range and above the given Volume.
+2. ScannerAboveVolume make use of Snapshot to filter asset between the given Close price range and above the given Volume.
-3. ScannerAboveSMA make use of SnapShot to filter asset between the given Close price range and above the given Volume and uses OoplesFinance.StockIndicator to select stock above simple moving average, this scanner also have a logic to run scanner every given intervals.
+3. ScannerAboveSMA make use of Snapshot to filter asset between the given Close price range and above the given Volume and uses OoplesFinance.StockIndicator to select stock above simple moving average, this scanner also have a logic to run scanner every given intervals.

-These scanner symbols are stored in the Alpca Account as watchlist, so these scanner will get reloaded with last scanned list next time you start this dashboard.
+These scanner symbols are stored in the Alpaca Account as watchlist, so these scanner will get reloaded with last scanned list next time you start this dashboard.

 Currently 3 Bots are implemented.
 1. MeanReversion: